 - Publications.
 List publications in the following order: 1) referee journals; 2) books; 3) published proceedings; 4) non-refereed articles; and 5) patents.
 Citations must include a) authors; b) year of publication; c) title; d) full name of journal; e) volume number; and f) page number(s).

-Letters of recommendation are not required to apply.
+Applicants are required to provide contact information for three recommendations in order to complete the application.
+Letters of recommendation are not required to complete an application.
 Selected candidates will be notified to submit letters of recommendation as part of the final selection process.
 Letters must come from three professional or scientific individuals familiar with the applicant's qualifications.
 Recommenders should provide comments (preferably with specific examples) regarding the applicant's personal characteristics and scientific capabilities that will assist in providing a complete picture of the applicant's abilities and qualifications.

 To view a list of current opportunities and apply, please visit https://orise.orau.gov/stpf